Tennessee Vols National Signing Day 2017

-WBIR - KNOXVILLE - The Vols are expected to add 23 players to Team 121 on National Signing Day on Wednesday.
+KNOXVILLE - The Tennessee Volunteers are expected to add 23 players to Team 121 on National Signing Day on Wednesday.

 Five members of Tennessee's recruiting class of 2017 are already on campus taking classes and getting ready to participate in spring practice.